-“Boys should be boys” isn’t acceptable behavior, and parents need to stop using it to excuse their child’s bad behavior.
+“Boys should be boys” isn’t acceptable behaviour, and parents need to stop using it to excuse their child’s bad behaviour.

 3. Girls don’t dress for boys

 At a young age, girls are taught to dress modestly since “boys might have naughty thoughts” about them.
-This isn’t acceptable behavior because in the first place, boys shouldn’t think of girls as simply objects of desire.
+This isn’t acceptable behaviour because, in the first place, boys shouldn’t think of girls as simply objects of desire.

 Young boys should be taught to respect all women, regardless of what they’re wearing.
 Just because a woman is wearing skimpy clothes doesn’t mean it’s an invitation for men to abuse her.